uvima/ineapir/README.md

 The database contains information about all short-term statistical operations, those with a periodicity for disseminating results of less than a year, as well as some structural statistical operations.
+We can get all the operations using the function `get_metadata_operations()`.

 ``` r
 # We use the function get_metadata_operations